jclaret/rhcos-layering-03834014/README.md

 $ podman push quay.io/jclaret/networkmanager-1.42.2-30.rmroutes.x86_64:${OCP_VERSION}
 ```

-## How to apply the kernel to OCP using MachineConfig:
+## How to apply the NetworkManager RPMS to OCP using MachineConfig:

 - for `master` nodes: